A complete invisibility – anonymity – solution for Ubuntu

 randpass

-To add this file to your startup scripts, just follow the instructions in this post
+You can add the above file to your startup following the steps in this link

 Tagged , | Leave a comment